Steaks with satsuma-escarole salad and chimichurri

 Cook the steaks

-- Season the steaks on both sides with salt and pepper.
+- Pat the steaks dry with a paper towel; season generously with salt and pepper.